leahsliu/fitbit-analysis/README.md

 ### Conclusions
 Based on my exploratory analysis, there is a strong positive correlation between the steps I take and the calories burned.
 By using heat maps, I was also able to explore the relationship between the days of the week and my sleep quality.
 These heat maps showed that I get more deep sleep and REM sleep later in the week.

 Lastly, I built a linear regression model with 4 features that predicts the calories burned with an R2 of 0.889.
 Since R2 tells us the goodness of fit of a logistic regression, I wanted to see if the FitBit data I collected could be used to create a better predictive algorithm.
 Thus a larger R-squared value of 0.889 meant that my data would fit the linear regression model better.
+To my surprise, there is a slightly negative correlation between the calories burned and my step count as seen by the -0.0299 relationship between calories burned and steps.
+However, we also know that the p-value is 0.239, which is really high.
+Thus we cannot make any conclusion about the relationship between steps and calories burned if we have a significance level of 5%.

 ### Visuals Explained
 #### Line Plots of Steps vs. Time: